 Hosting a Website on a Raspberry Pi

-In this tutorial I am assuming that you are running the latest version of Raspbian and have the ability to connect to your Pi either through SSH with putty and FTP with Filezilla or directly with a keyboard and monitor.
-If you haven’t set-up your Pi yet then check out my getting started section.
+To configure the RPi I am assuming that you are running the latest version of Raspian and have the ability to connect to your Pi either through SSH with putty and FTP with filezilla, or directly with a keyboard and monitor, if you haven’t set-up your RPi yet then check out my getting started section.

 To obtain a domain name you need to buy one from a domain name registrar such as Godaddy or Namecheap.
 Buying a domain name is a fairly simple process, I personally use Namecheap to register my self hosted domains and below I will show you the steps.

 First head to the Namecheap website, here you will be greeted with the main page where you can enter the domain that you would like to registrar